ldgabbay/jwplayer/fl5/doc/publishers/httpstreaming.rst

 * On a **fullscreen** switch, since the *width* of the display then drastically changes.
 For example, when a viewer goes fullscreen and has sufficient bandwidth, the player might serve an HD version of the video.
 * On every **seek** in the video.
 Since the player has to rebuffer-the stream anyway, it takes the opportunity to also check if bandwidth conditions have not changed.

 Note that the player will not do a bandwidth switch if extreme bandwidth changes cause the video to re-buffer.
-In practice, we found such a heuristic to cause continous switching and an awful viewing experience.
+In practice, we found such a heuristic to cause continous switching and an awful viewing experience. :ref:`rtmpstreaming` on the other hand, is able to switch seamlessly in response to bandwidth fluctuations.

 Example
 ^^^^^^^

 Here is an example bitrate switching playlist (only one item).
-Note that it is similar to a *regular* HTTP Prseudostreaming playlist, with the exception of the multiple video elements per item.
+Note that it is similar to a *regular* HTTP Pseudostreaming playlist, with the exception of the multiple video elements per item.
 The mRSS extension is the only way to provide these multiple elements including *bitrate* and *width* attributes:

 .. code-block:: xml